fossfreedom/alternative-toolbar/README.md

 <hr/>

-Thanks to the [rhythmbox-seek project](thttps://github.com/cgarvey/rhythmbox-seek) for the track-seeking code
+Thanks to the [rhythmbox-seek](https://github.com/cgarvey/rhythmbox-seek) project for the track-seeking code.